|

 take Prozac and are sometimes reincarnated as puppies.
 Let's just

 call She Mob "passive-resistance grrrls."
+The voices alternately

 soar and then converse in manic harmonies, while insistent skrotch